 Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally.

-Past and Present ELG

-- Talk about the lives of the people around them and their roles in society: - Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; - Understand the past through settings, characters and events encountered in books read in class and story telling.

-People Culture and Communities ELG

-- Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps; - Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; - Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and when appropriate maps.

-The Natural World ELG

-- Explore the natural world around them, making observations and drawing pictures of animals and plants: - Know some similarities and differences between the natural world round them and contrasting environments, drawing on their experiences and what has been read in class; - Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter.

-Expressive Arts and Design Creating with Materials ELG

-- Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function; - Share their creations, explaining the process they have used; - Make use of props and materials when role playing characters in narratives and stories.

-Being Imaginative and Expressive ELG

-- Invent, adapt and recount narratives and stories with peers and their teacher; - Sing a range of well-known nursery rhymes and songs; Perform songs, rhymes, poems and stories with others, and - when appropriate try to move in time with music
+Past and Present ELG Children at the expected level of development will: Talk about the lives of the people around them and their roles in society; • Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; Understand the past through settings, characters and events encountered in books read in class and story telling.
+People Culture and Communities ELG Children at the expected level of development will: Describe their immediate environment using knowledge from observation, discussion, stories, 은 non-fiction texts and maps; 9 Know some similarities and differences between different religious and cultural communities in 5 this country, drawing on their experiences and what has been read in class; e Explain some similarities and differences between life in this country and life in other countries, 핀 drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.
+Understanding the World The Natural World ELG ij Children at the expected level of development will: Ĕ • Explore the natural world around them, making observations and drawing pictures of animals ste and plants; ere Know some similarities and differences between the natural world round them and contrasting ğ environments, drawing on their experiences and what has been read in class; 5 Understand some important processes and changes in the natural world around them, - including the seasons and changing states of matter.
+Expressive Arts and Design Creating with Materials ELG Children at the expected level of development will: p Safely use and explore a variety of materials, tools and techniques, experimenting with colour, ធ design, texture, form and function; ts Share their creations, explaining the process they have used; Ar Make use of props and materials when role playing characters in narratives and stories. Ð Being Imaginative and Expressive ELG , Š Children at the expected level of development will: Expressive Arts and Design Invent, adapt and recount narratives and stories with peers and their teacher; e lo • Sing a range of well-known nursery rhymes and songs; - Perform songs, rhymes, poems and Expres stories with others, and - when appropriate try to move in time with music шĞ